resHtml/Jerome/README.md

 # overwrite a script call by docker file in the image to use environnement variable
 ```

-The goal is to :

-1. run the two docker for static and dynamic
 2. get there adress by using a script and put it a environnement variable
 3. run the php script and redirect the output in config file